BellAppLab/Defines/README.md

 ```
 cd toYourProjectsFolder
-git submodule add -b Submodule --name Defines https://github.com/BellAppLab/Defines.git
+git submodule add --name Defines https://github.com/BellAppLab/Defines.git
 ```

-Navigate to the new Defines folder and drag the Pods folder to your Xcode project.
+Navigate to the new Defines folder and drag the `Source` folder into your Xcode project.

 ## Author